 Ride the Cable Car and Brave the Sky Bridge

 Langkawi’s cable car is the most popular thing to do on the island.
 The many turnstiles for the queues indicate that people must be willing to wait a very long time.
-The steep ride up Mount Mat Chinchang stops at a midpoint then continues onward; both stops have cafes and platforms for stunning views of the island.
+The steep ride up Mount Mat Cincang stops at a midpoint then continues onward; both stops have cafes and platforms for enjoying the stunning views of the island.

 Looking down on Pantai Cenang far below is interesting, but the real excitement comes from the ride itself!